gatsbyjs/gatsby-source-shopify/README.md

 Not set by default.
 If set to a string (example `MyStore`) node names will be `allMyStoreShopifyProducts` instead of `allShopifyProducts`.

+`salesChannel: string`

+Not set by default.
+If set to a string (example `My Private App Channel`), only products and collections that are active in that channel will be sourced.
+If no sales channel is provided, the default behavior is to source products that are available in the online store.

 ## Images

 We offer two options for displaying Shopify images in your Gatsby site.
 The default option is to use the Shopify CDN along with [gatsby-plugin-image][gatsby-plugin-image], but you can also opt-in to downloading the images as part of the build process.
 Your choice will result in differences to the schema.
 Both options are explained below.